Hickinbotham development at Port Noarlunga South

 This followed community consultation in 2021 by the state government into realigning part of the boundary between the two suburbs, which it said would provide better land administration, and avoid any potential for confusion for emergency services.

-In early 2019, the Council commenced judicial review proceedings in the Supreme Court of South Australia against SCAP and Hickinbotham Group, in which it challenged the legal validity of the approval.
+• In early 2019, council commenced judicial review proceedings with the Supreme Court of South Australia against SCAP and Hickinbotham Group, challenging the legal validity of the approval.

-As a result of the mediation process, Hickinbotham Group lodged a variation application with the SCAP on 22 December 2020.
+• On the 22nd December 2020, as a result of the mediation process, Hickinbotham Group lodged a variation application with SCAP.

-Due to Council’s actions in this matter, the approved plan of division:
+• Due to council’s actions on this matter, the approved plan of division:

-• removes residential allotments from the north-western corner of the development to preserve views of the recreation park.
+• Removed residential allotments from the north-western corner of the development to preserve views of the recreation park.

-As a result of these changes being made, the legal proceedings initiated by Council were then discontinued.
+• As a result of these changes made, the legal proceedings initiated by council were than discontinued.

-Stage one of the development was released for sale in January 2022, coinciding with the start of civil construction works.
+• In January 2022, Stage 1 of the development was released for sale, coinciding with the start of civil construction works.

 In accordance with expert ecological advice, the developers and the state government have made provisions for the small mob of kangaroos to be progressively and safely migrated across the development site and to the nearby national park area where they will remain visible to the community.